 Another study exploring the effects of AR at the high school level, Berkley, Mastropieri & Scruggs (2011), coupled attributional retraining with a reading comprehension intervention for students with mild learning disabilities in grades 7-9 and found that AR influenced student academic achievement.
 These researchers report that students who received a 4-week reading comprehension intervention along with 120 minutes of AR showed that effort attributions for success could be altered.
 Moreover, Berkley and her colleagues found that students who received AR persisted more strongly after the instruction ended, the effect size of AR group remained higher (1.21) at 6-week delay posttest than the group who only received reading comprehension strategies (.71).
 These results show how students with mild learning disabilities who often face a more difficult time transitioning to high school than their peers without learning disabilities (cite) benefited from AR training.

 Like Berkley et al. (2011) this present study proposes to couple attributional retraining with a goal setting intervention to improve student academic engagement and academic achievement.
-The self-regulatory component of goal setting is situated in the forethought phase of Barry Zimmerman’s (1981) three-phase model for self-regulated learning.
+The self-regulatory component of goal setting is situated in the forethought phase of Zimmerman’s (1981) three-phase model for self-regulated learning.

 Zimmerman’s widely accepted three-phase cyclical model of self-regulation learning consists of the forethought, performance and self-reflection phases.
 In the forethought phase, learners ‘think’ about ‘why’ and ‘if’ a task is worth doing.
 They set goals and make a plan for ‘how’ the goals will be accomplished, and ‘what’ strategies will be needed to attain the task.
 The strategies are used in the performance phase.
 In this second phase of SRL, learners use the cognitive plan from the forethought phase to perform the actions necessary for achieving the goals.
 In the self-reflection phase, learners compare their performance to the standards set in the forethought phase.
 If learners are satisfied with the results, they will continue to use the methods they devised in phase I; if they are not satisfied with the outcome, they will make the necessary adjustments to the goals and plan for completing tasks.
 Each phase consists of variables that interact within and between phases (Zimmerman, 2008).
 While all variables are critical to the learning process, for the purpose of this intervention study, we will focus on goal setting inside the forethought phase.